kira0x1/mikaela/README.md

   - [ ] skip song while paused
   - [ ] Song may end abruptly near the end
   - [ ] Song does not play sometimes even when added to the queue
+  - [ ] Sometimes mikaela will add to queue but wont join vc and wont play

 <br>